-Veeam Backup for Microsoft 365 Best Practices
+Veeam Backup for Microsoft 365 Best Practices: Configuration, Sizing, and Optimization Guide

 When the first version of Veeam Backup for Microsoft 365 was released in 2016, no one realized how fast Microsoft 365 would grow and how our daily communication and work life would change.
 New features and software were added to the Microsoft 365 package.
-For example, Teams was just becoming a fixed component of Microsoft 365.

 At that time, there were still various challenges.
 Object storage was not yet state of the art and there were not that many customers with larger user numbers in enterprise environments.
 We soon found out that we had created a successful product with a lot of potential, which was improved from version to version.

-You can find all current best practices in our official best-practice-guide: Best Practice Guide
+You can find all current best practices in our official best-practice-guide: Best Practice Guide (Big Kudos to our Solution Architects and the Product Management to bring all the knowledge together).

 In this article we would like to deliver a better point of view about the background of the best practices and provide a comprehensive understanding for successful and simple infrastructure planning.